Google's Personalized Search Explained

 How personalization works, what it means for SEO, and how to make sure it doesn't skew your ranking reports

-As Google's search results grow increasingly personalized, SEOs are growing increasingly indignant.
-Tracking rankings — one of the main SEO KPIs — accurately has become a challenge with location, previous searches, and browser history affecting the results users get.
+As Google's search results grow increasingly personalized, SEO experts are growing increasingly indignant.
+Tracking ranking at Google accurately — one of the main SEO KPIs — has become a challenge as location, previous searches, and browser history now affect the results that users get.
 The concept of accuracy itself has become somewhat vague: if there are as many SERP variations as there are locations, which one should you consider "accurate"?

-Even worse: with so many personalization factors stepping in, you may not be aware that your ranking data is skewed, influenced by some kind of personalization you didn't take into account.
+Even worse: with so many search customization factors involved, you may not be aware that your ranking data is skewed, influenced by some kind of personalization algorithm you didn't take into account.
 Could you be making the wrong decisions based on the wrong data?

 In this post, I'll look at the different ways Google personalizes search results, their impact on SEO, and tips to ensure that personalization doesn't falsify your ranking data.
 But before we roll, let's figure out what exactly personalized search is.

 What's personalized search?

 Personalized search results are the results a user sees in a search engine that aren't just based on the traditional ranking factors (such as the relevance of the web pages to the search term or their authority), but also on the information that the search engine has about the user at the given time, such as their location, search history, demographics, or interests.
 Although widely debated, the purpose of personalized search is to increase the relevance of the results for the particular user.

 Both Google and Bing (and hence Yahoo, too) are personalizing their search results, but Google seems to be doing it for a larger share of searches.
 Back in 2011, a small experiment showed that over 50% of Google results were personalize search — with that number having likely gone up since.